'Could you help me get the cirrhotic liver in bed 403B down for his CT scan?"

 "She's an epileptic, so she needs to have padding placed on her bed rails."

-"You know the sheik admitted yesterday morning?
-Well, he needs some additional blood tests "
+"You know what the sheik admitted yesterday morning?
+Well, he needs some additional blood tests."

-Comments such as these are not uncommon in hospitals across the nation.
-The people who speak them are probably not racist, nor are they bad people.
-They select these quick descriptors as shortcuts in language to quickly convey a message to a co-worker.
-But to many of those people being assigned these labels, the descriptor is stigmatizing and even offensive.
+Hearing comments such as these is not uncommon in hospitals across the nation.
+The people who speak them are probably not biased, nor are they bad people.
+They are selecting these quick descriptors as short cuts in language to quickly convey a message to a co-worker.
+But to many of those people being assigned these labels, the descriptors are stigmatizing and even offensive.

-When asked about a "person with epilepsy," students were far less likely to feel the person would be rejected by society, have trouble finding a job, or be stigmatized at school than those who answered the same questions about "an epileptic."
+The other 100 students received the identical questions but the reference was to an "epileptic."
+When asked about a "person with epilepsy," students were far less likely to feel the person would be rejected by society, have trouble finding a job or be stigmatized at school than those who answered the same questions about an "epileptic."